 Article

-Whether you are about to buy a car seat or already have a car seat for your child, keep these tips in mind.
+Whether you're buying a car seat, or already have one, keep these tips in mind.

 Before you start your car

 • Read the manual.
-Each vehicle and car seat are built a little differently.
-Take the time to see what car seat will work for your vehicle and how to properly install it.
+Every vehicle and car seat is built a little differently.
+Take the time to find a car seat that fits your car and learn how to properly install it.

 • Keep kids in the back seat.
-All kids 12 and younger should stay in the back seat away from air bags that can cause additional injuries.
+Children 12 and under should ride in the back seat, away from air bags that can cause additional injuries.
 Be sure to use the proper restraint system based on your child’s height and weight.

 • Avoid buckling harnesses over winter coats.
-Bulky coats or jackets may not secure your child the way the car seat is designed.
+Bulky coats can prevent the car seat straps from securing your child properly.

-• Check tightness of belts and the seat.
-The seat should not move more than one inch in either direction.
-Also, the belts should be tightened until you cannot pinch any extra strap at the shoulders.
+• Check belt and seat tightness.
+The seat should not move more than one inch in any direction.
+Also, the belts should be tightened until you cannot pinch excess strap at the shoulders.

 Car seat stages